 - Postpone receiving Social Security benefits to age 70.
 Until that age, the longer you wait, the higher your benefit for life.

-- Force investment firms to lower costs they charge on 401(k) plans and make sure that they meet minimum requirements in terms reasonably wise investments.
+- Force investment firms to lower costs they charge on 401(k) plans and make sure that they meet minimum requirements in terms of reasonably wise investments.

 - In that regard, put back in place the Obama rule that investment advisors must put the client's interest first.